Skip to main content

 A powerful example of this principle in action involves an enzyme called Dipeptidyl Peptidase-4, or DPP-4.
 Your body produces hormones called incretins in response to food intake.
 These incretins signal the pancreas to release insulin, which helps manage blood sugar.
 The DPP-4 enzyme’s specific job is to break down and deactivate these incretins.

 The speed at which your DPP-4 enzyme works is influenced by your genetics.
-If you have a that leads to highly active DPP-4, your body may clear incretins very quickly.
+If you have a genetic variation that leads to highly active DPP-4, your body may clear incretins very quickly.
 This can result in a weaker insulin signal, affecting metabolic health.

 This has direct implications for therapeutic interventions.
 An entire class of medications, DPP-4 inhibitors, is designed to block this enzyme’s activity, allowing incretins to remain active longer and promoting better blood sugar control.
 An individual’s baseline DPP-4 activity, governed by their genetics, could explain why they respond so differently to both diet and these specific medications.
 It illustrates a clear pathway from a genetic variation to a measurable metabolic outcome.